 As the illness develops, symptoms intensify, posing additional obstacles for the individual suffering from the disease and caregivers.
 People might be better able to plan for the future if they know the stages and signs of Alzheimer’s disease.

 Moderate Alzheimer’s is characterized by substantial memory loss, disorientation, and physical symptoms.
-Additional signs are having trouble organizing or following instructions and having difficulty performing routine everyday duties such as dressing and other activities.
+Additional signs include needing help organizing or following instructions and performing routine everyday duties such as dressing and other activities.

 If you want to know more about this disease, we encourage you to read our Alzheimer’s specialty page.